-However, most problems in HE are not designed for coding collaboration, as certain atomic operations (e.g., \texttt{strlen(string)}) can hardly be decomposed in a way that supports meaningful cooperation.
-These noisy instances bring instability into the training process or bias it toward inefficient cooperation schemes, such as the main agent merely wrapping the auxiliary function.
-Thus, we construct a cooperation-oriented code generation dataset, CoopHumanEval (CHE), for our evaluation.
-CHE includes both original HE problems with the potential for cooperation (e.g., \texttt{prime\_fib(n)}) and additional handwritten programming problems (e.g., \texttt{compare\_areas(shapes)}).
-Its data fields are the same as HE, with problem descriptions in \texttt{prompt}, function signatures in \texttt{entry\_point}, and designed unit tests provided in \texttt{test}.
-The problems in CHE are readily decomposable, and agents can explore more effective cooperation schemes by training with this dataset.
-Both datasets are split into training and testing sets with a ratio of 25:8.
+Some entries in HumanEval (HE) are not designed for coding collaboration; certain atomic operations (e.g., \texttt{strlen(string)}) can hardly be decomposed in a way that has meaningful cooperation.
+These noisy instances bias it towards invalid cooperation, such as merely wrapping the auxiliary function, thereby making training unstable.
+Thus, we construct a cooperative code generation dataset, CoopHumanEval (CHE), which comprises both original HE problems with cooperative potential (e.g., \texttt{prime\_fib(n)}) and additional problems (e.g., \texttt{unique\_digits(x)}).
+CHE problems are decomposable, where agents can explore effective cooperation schemes.

-\subsection{Baselines}
+\subsubsection{Baselines}

-We adopt the fixed and fine-tuned single model, along with three multi-agent methods built on fixed base models, as our baselines.
-For the single-agent setting, the \textit{Qwen2.5-Coder-3B} model generates a Python function based on the problem description in the \texttt{prompt}, with the function name specified in \texttt{entry\_point}.
-We also fine-tune this model on the training set to adapt it to the task.
-In the multi-agent setting, two \textit{Qwen2.5-Coder-3B} models serve as agents: one generates an auxiliary function, and the other produces the main function.
+We adopt the fixed and fine-tuned single model, and 3 multi-agent methods on fixed base models, as our baselines.
+In the single-agent setting, the \textit{Qwen2.5-Coder-7B} model generates a Python function based on the problem description in \texttt{prompt}.
+We also fine-tune this model on the training set to adapt it to this task.
+In the multi-agent setting, 2 \textit{Qwen2.5-Coder-3B} models serve as agents: one generates a helper function, and the other produces the main.
 To minimize the influence of prompts on our comparison, we keep the problem description fixed and only add minimal coordination instructions.
-Specifically, in the naive concatenation scheme, agents are simply informed of their roles and generate outputs in parallel without communication.
-The sequential pipeline introduces one-way communication, allowing the main agent to respond based on the auxiliary agent’s output.
-The one-round discussion baseline enables bidirectional communication: agents first receive the same prompts as in naive concatenation, then the prompts are augmented with the other’s first-turn response in the second turn.
+In the naive concatenation, agents are informed of their roles and generate outputs in parallel without communication.
+The sequential pipeline allows the main agent to respond based on the other's output.
+In the one-round discussion, agents first receive the same prompts as naive concatenation, then the prompts are augmented with the other’s last-turn response in the subsequent turns.

-\subsection{Results}

-We optimize the interaction between 2 agents with MAGRPO in both single-turn and multi-turn settings, i.e., MAGRPO-ST and MAGRPO-MT.
-To reduce prompt-induced variance, agents are informed only of the problem description and their roles, using the same initial prompt as in naive concatenation.
-In MAGRPO-MT, the agents’ previous responses are given to an external \textit{Claude-Sonnet-4} model, which provides each agent with feedback comprising functionality analysis, error detection, and revision suggestions.
+\subsubsection{Results}